Terreii/use-pouchdb/docs/basics/testing.md

 })

 afterEach(async () => {
-  // After each test the database will get destroyed.
+  // Destroy the database after each test,
-  // No data will be left from the previous test. await myPouch.destroy()
+  // so that no data will be left from the previous test. await myPouch.destroy()
 })
 ```